Frequently Asked Bareboat Charter Questions

 A sailing holiday is really no different to any other land based holiday, except you're in an apartment that moves!
 Using the apartment analogy further, a yacht has a kitchen (galley), lounge (saloon) and seperate bedrooms (cabins), as well as a balcony with guaranteed sea views and the perfect sunbathing platform (cockpit/deck).

-The beauty of a sailing holiday is that you are able to visit so many different locations within your holiday, all the while enjoying the act of getting there.
+The beauty of a sailing holiday is that you are able to visit so many different locations during your holiday, all the while enjoying the journey.
 During your holiday you can have as many overnight stopover locations as you have nights, each with their own attractions and inevitable 'watering holes'.

-You can purchase your own flights and charter a yacht only, or you can go the whole way and get us to organise everything.
+You can purchase your own flights and charter a yacht only, or you can go the whole way and get us to organise everything for you.
 It's completely up to you.

 What support do I get?While on charter you have access to support whenever you need it.
 Doing a bareboat charter does not mean you are sent off without any support, it just means you are free to do what you like, when you like.
 The most common structure of support across our various areas is an AA-type structure, with different engineers available across different ports in the sailing area.